project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w1/README.md

+<a name="matter-k32w1-lighting-example-application"></a>

 # Matter K32W1 Lighting Example Application

 Matter K32W1 Lighting Example demonstrates how to remotely control a light bulb.
 The light bulb is simulated using one of the LEDs from the expansion board.
 It uses buttons to test turn on/turn off of the light bulb.
 You can use this example as a reference for creating your own application.

 The example is based on [Matter](https://github.com/project-chip/connectedhomeip) and the NXP K32W1 SDK, and supports remote access and control of a light bulb over a low-power, 802.15.4 Thread network.

 The example behaves as a Matter accessory, that is a device that can be paired into an existing Matter network and can be controlled by this network.

 <hr>